marosmars/pnda-quickstart/guide/guide.md

 * kafka container
 * gobblin conteiner

-So now go to the new folder and in the new folder run:
+In the ```[your_destination_folder]``` run:
 ```bash
 sudo docker network create hadoop
 sudo docker-compose up -d
 ```
-It will take a while before docker pulls all the images, but after it does, you should see the following output:
+It will take a while before docker pulls all the images (hit Ctrl if the VM screen blanks during this), but after it does, you should see the following output:
 ```bash
 Creating datanode1
 Creating kafka